-Italian Rococo Era Painter, ca.1683-1754 Related Paintings of PIAZZETTA, Giovanni Battista :. | The Sacrifice of Isaac | The Guardian Angel with Sts Anthony of Padua and Gaetano Thiene af | Beggar Boy (mk08) | The Ecstasy of St Francis |
+Italian Rococo Era Painter, ca.1683-1754 Related Paintings of PIAZZETTA, Giovanni Battista :. | The Sacrifice of Isaac | The Assumption of the Virgin | The Guardian Angel with Sts Anthony of Padua and Gaetano Thiene af | Beggar Boy (mk08) | The Ecstasy of St Francis |

 (August 29, 1871 - May 11, 1944) was an American artist.
 She has been described as "a Deco-influenced early Modernist whos never really gotten her due".

 Florine was born in Rochester, New York to Joseph Stettheimer and Rosetta Walter.
 Her father, a banker, left the family before the children were grown.
 She was the fourth of five children: Walter, Stella, Carrie, Florine, and Ettie.
 After Walter and Stella married, the youngest three immured with their mother to form an epicurean way of life.She spent much of her early life traveling, studying art in Italy, Spain, France, Germany, and Switzerland.
 She studied for three years in the mid-1890s at the Art Students League of New York, but came into her own artistically upon her permanent return to New York after the start of World War I. In October 1916, the only one-person exhibition of her work during her lifetime took place at New York's Knoedler & Company.
 She exhibited 12 "high-keyed, decorative paintings", none of which were sold.

 Cushioned by family resources, Stettheimer refrained from self-promotion and considered her painting "an entirely private pursuit".
 She intended to have her works destroyed after her death, a wish defied by her sister Ettie, her executor.